Margaret Mitchell: Girlhood on Jackson Hill

-In an accident that was traumatic for her mother although she was unharmed, when Mitchell was about three years old, her dress caught fire on an iron grate.
-Fearing it would happen again, her mother began dressing her in boys' pants, and she was nicknamed "Jimmy", the name of a character in the comic strip, Little Jimmy.
+When Mitchell was about three years old, her dress caught fire on an iron grate.
+Although Mitchell was unharmed, the accident was traumatic for her mother.
+Fearing it would happen again, Mitchell's mother began dressing her in boys' pants, and she was nicknamed "Jimmy", the name of a character in the comic strip Little Jimmy.
 Her brother insisted she would have to be a boy named Jimmy to play with him.
 Having no sisters to play with, Mitchell said she was a boy named Jimmy until she was fourteen.

 Stephens Mitchell said his sister was a tomboy who would happily play with dolls occasionally, and she liked to ride her Texas plains pony.
 As a little girl, Mitchell went riding every afternoon with a Confederate veteran and a young lady of "beau-age".
 She was raised in an era when children were "seen and not heard" and was not allowed to express her personality by running and screaming on Sunday afternoons while her family was visiting relatives.

 Mitchell learned the gritty details of specific battles from these visits with aging Confederate soldiers.
-But she didn't learn that the South had actually lost the war until she was 10 years of age: "I heard everything in the world except that the Confederates lost the war.
+But she didn't learn that the South had actually lost the war until she was 10 years of age:

+I heard everything in the world except that the Confederates lost the war.
 When I was ten years old, it was a violent shock to learn that General Lee had been defeated.
 I didn't believe it when I first heard it and I was indignant.
-I still find it hard to believe, so strong are childhood impressions."
+I still find it hard to believe, so strong are childhood impressions.

 Her mother would swat her with a hairbrush or a slipper as a form of discipline.

 May Belle Mitchell was "hissing blood-curdling threats" to her daughter to make her behave the evening she took her to a women's suffrage rally led by Carrie Chapman Catt.
 Her daughter sat on a platform wearing a Votes-for-Women banner, blowing kisses to the gentlemen, while her mother gave an impassioned speech.
 She was nineteen years old when the Nineteenth Amendment was ratified, which gave women the right to vote.

 May Belle Mitchell was president of the Atlanta Woman's Suffrage League (1915), co-founder of Georgia's division of the League of Women Voters, chairwoman of press publicity for the Georgia Mothers' Congress and Parent Teacher Association, a member of the Pioneer Society, the Atlanta Woman's Club, and several Catholic and literary societies.